go-delve/delve/CONTRIBUTING.md

 Want to help contribute to Delve?
 Great!
 Any and all help is certainly appreciated, whether it's code, documentation, or spelling corrections.

+If you are planning to contribute a significant change, please draft a design document (or start a conversation) and post it to the [developer mailing list](https://groups.google.com/forum/#!forum/delve-dev).
+This will allow other developers and users to discuss the proposed change.

 If you'd like to join the discussion, join the gitter chat (link in README).

 ## Filing issues